Much To Discuss

 In Much-to-Discuss events, professional peers mingle and learn about a social issue amidst the backdrop of various entertainment activities including scavenger hunts, bingo, and other activities.
-In Much-to-Discuss events, attendees engage in facilitator-led discussion about the a specific issue.
+In Much-to-Discuss events, attendees engage in facilitator-led discussion about a specific issue.
 The Much-to-Discuss program allows attendees to learn about important social issues with fun activities and games while networking with peers.
 All our events are geared towards entertainment, education, and analysis with a growth mindset.
-The social issues are based on topics such as remote learning and work, productive discourse, LGBTQ+ pride, and small business.
-Similar to our other programs, Much-to-Discuss combines an entertaining activity with important social issues in the events.
+The social issues are based on topics such as remote learning and work, productive discourse, and the importance of small business.
+Similar to our other programs, Much-to-Discuss combines an entertaining activity with an important social issue in each event.

 Click here to suggest any social issue topics that you’d be interested to see!